 Cooking with Parsley

 Flat leafed parsley has the best flavor in cooking.
 Parley is best enjoyed fresh or in dishes with low cooking temperatures.
-Fresh parsley can be used to flavor butters, cheese and oils.
+Fresh parsley can be used to flavor butter, cheese, and oils.
 It can be chopped and sprinkled on pasta or vegetables bringing out a fresh bright flavor.

 An Easy Parsley Recipe